Training a Machine Learning Model- Container

 : Directory containing artifacts, metrics, and metadata for each training run, tracked and organized by MLflow.

-How the application structured internally
+How the training process is structured internally

 The pipeline for this task is illustrated in the diagram below: